 Business Reference Model (BRM) refers to one of six reference models of the Federal Enterprise Architecture (FEA).
-It is a classification taxonomy used to describe mission sectors, business functions, and services that are performed within and between Federal agencies and with external partners.
+The BRM is a classification taxonomy used to describe mission sectors, business functions, and services that are performed within and between Federal agencies and with external partners.
+It provides a functional view rather than a structural (organization chart) view of Federal Government organizations and their lines of business, including mission and support business services.
 IT investments are mapped to the BRM to identify opportunities for collaboration, shared services, and solution reuse.
-Exhibit 53 allows for one primary service and up to four secondary service codes to be identified for each IT investment.
-BRM service codes can be found in the FEA Reference Model document library.
-Note: Updated definitions are scheduled for release in version 2 of the FEA.
+The Exhibit 53 allows for one primary service and up to four secondary service codes to be identified for each IT investment.
+BRM version 3.1 is the current version.